mariosaenger/bio-re-with-entity-embeddings/README.md

 The approach aims to perform biomedical relation extraction on corpus-level based on entity and entity pair embeddings learned on the complete PubMed corpus.
 For this we use focus on all articles mentioning a certain biomedical entity (e.g. mutation <i>V600E</i>) or pair of entities within the article title or abstract.
-We concatenate all articles mention the entity / entity pair and apply <i>Doc2Vec</i> to learn an embedding for each distinct entity resp. pair of entities.
+We concatenate all articles mention the entity / entity pair and apply paragraph vectors (<i>Le and Mikolov, 2014</i>) to learn an embedding for each distinct entity resp. pair of entities.

 ## Usage
 For the computing entity and entity pair embeddings we utilize the complete PubMed corpus and make